SOFTWARE

 is said by some to be the best free midi sequencer.

-If you're interested in using an Apple Mac, then there are three Apple programs you could use:
+If you're interested in using an Apple Mac, then there are two Apple programs you could use:

 The advantage of Apple is that they are better machines, better made, with better designed software that gives better performance for the same spec.
 The operating system is much better.
 The disadvantage, apart from the relearning, is that they are expensive.
-At time of writing they start somewhere over £800 - plus any additional software.
+At time of writing they start somewhere over £1,500 - plus any additional software.
+You might want to think about a refurbished machine.

 Again if you're after higher standard recordings, you are likely to want a studio standard condenser microphone.